 Investing in a low-fee robo-advisor is one of the best ways of maximizing your investment gains.
 And Questwealth Portfolios helps you achieve that with its low management fees and MERs.

-Like CI Direct Investing, Questwealth also waives $150 transfer fee upon moving your investment account to it.
+Like CI Direct Investing, Questwealth also waives a $150 transfer fee upon moving your investment account to it.

 Nevertheless, you could save more on fees with Questwealth because it has the lowest robo-advisor fees in Canada.